129 30-Day Challenge Ideas to Create a Better Life

-But with a 30-day challenge, you're just experimenting with a new behavior.
-It's downloading a trial version of software.
+But with a 30-day challenge, you're just experimenting with new behavior.
+It's downloading a trial version of the software.
 You don’t actually “buy into” the habit change until the end of the test period.
 Only then will you decide to keep it or not.

 Simply put: It’s hard to get past those first few weeks of a habit change.
 That’s the time when most people succumb to their impulses.
 Once you get past this critical period, it becomes easier to stick to a new routine.